 Serial Numbers

 Record the model number, serial number, and year of manufacture of the windrower and engine on the lines below.

-Windrowers sold in all countries except France: Windrower serial number plate (A) is located on the left side of the main frame near the walking beam.
+Windrower serial number plate (A) is located on the left side of the main frame near the walking beam.